 We hold the information we collect from you electronically in our client management system or as a paper file.

-We ensure that your information is safe by protecting it from loss, unauthorized access, destruction, misuse, modification and disclosure.
+We ensure that your information is safe by protecting it from loss, unauthorised access, destruction, misuse, modification and disclosure.
 This includes:

 - physically securing our premises